Saving Throw

 Damage and Healing

-• Resting for a turn restores all GD.
-STR/DEX/CTRL dmg recovered 1 pt / full day spent resting.
+• Resting for a scene and consuming a ration or meal restores all GD.
+STR/DEX/WIL dmg recovered 1 pt / full day spent resting.
 Medical aid speeds this up.

 • If an attack reduces GD to exactly 0, you suffer a Scar.

-• Some attacks reduce DEX and CTRL as well.
+• Some attacks reduce DEX and WIL as well.

 1. PCs make a DEX save to act first before enemies.